-Why it happens: Pregnancy-induced nausea is caused by the high levels of a hormone called HCG in your body (the same hormone that pregnancy tests detect).
-In addition, when you're pregnant, your body is more sensitive to the changes levels of glucose (sugar) in your body—women often find that when they are hungry, they get nauseous (a totally unfair combo, we know).
+Why it happens: Pregnancy-induced nausea is caused by the high levels of a hormone called hCG in your body (the same hormone that pregnancy tests detect).
+In addition, when you’re pregnant, your body is more sensitive to the changing levels of glucose (sugar) in your body—women often find that when they are hungry, they get nauseous (a totally unfair combo, we know).

-If you spend 24 or more hours without eating or drinking, or throwing up, head to an emergency room—it's easy to get dehydrated so they'll likely give you IV fluid (and some medicine to make you feel better).
+If you spend 24 or more hours without eating or drinking, or if you’re throwing up and can’t keep anything down, head to an emergency room—it’s easy to get dehydrated so they’ll likely give you IV fluid (and some medicine to make you feel better).

 What it is: Waves of emotions that are stronger than you’re used to—happy, sad, crying, happy…